WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 2. Generate a new Receive address

+3. Send coins you want to anonymize to the "Hot" Wasabi Wallet

 Now you are set up for using the CoinJoin function with the "hot" Wasabi Wallet that holds the encrypted keys on an internet connected computer.

-3. Send coins you want to anonymize to the "Hot" Wasabi Wallet

 4. CoinJoin!

 This is fine for small amounts of bitcoin, but not for larger bitcoin holdings.
 That is where "Cold" Hardware Wallet storage comes in!
-So after the CoinJoin you might want to send some of those coins back to the Hardware Wallet, but not expose those addresses to the central servers of LedgerHQ or some sneaky peaky Electrum Wallet spies...
+So after the CoinJoin you might want to send some of those coins back to the Hardware Wallet, but not expose those addresses to the central servers of the Hardware Wallet company or some sneaky peaky Electrum Wallet spies...

 5. Connect your Hardware wallet device (for the PSBT-protocol use a MicroSD card instead)